-Slumped in a the corner of an expansive British churchyard is the grave of Hannah Twynnoy, a 16th century barmaid who is said to have been the first person in Britain’s history to be killed by a tiger.
+Slumped in a the corner of an expansive British churchyard is the grave of Hannah Twynnoy, an 18th century barmaid who is said to have been the first person in Britain’s history to be killed by a tiger.

 An eloquent poem is engraved on the aging stone that references the “Tyger” that led to Hannah’s demise.
 The poem reads: